Building or renovating

 If you want someone with a bit more technical expertise to help you, you can engage the services of a building inspector to go through the building work.

 Document in writing any minor defects that you discover during the inspection, and make sure both you and the builder sign the document.
 Ensure you include the dates as to when the items will be fixed.
-It is important to note that defects noticed at handover must be fixed within 6 months of the completion date.

 You may find in some instances, that you and the builder can’t agree on whether some items are defects.
 You still need to list these on your defects document.